wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 ## Planning, and making new plans

-The calendar on the iPad that I use to navigate sounds the reminder that the twenty-four hour wind and wave forecast is about to come.
+The calendar on the iPad that I use to navigate sounds a reminder that the twenty-four hour wind and wave forecast is about to come.
 The United States Coast Guard broadcasts it on the HF radio from New Orleans.
 This single document is the single most useful tool I have for planning passage